Unless you’re extremely lucky and interviews are flooding in, you’ll need to do a lot of work to get more executive job interviews.

 9. Cultivate Relationships with Several Executive Recruiters in your Niche

-Reach out to appropriate recruiters.
-LinkedIn and the Association of Executive Search Consultants (AESC) are good places to start.
+- Try the Association of Executive Search Consultants (AESC)

 Stay in touch with them, offer them leads on companies and candidates, but don’t hound them, and don’t rely on them entirely.
 Put more effort into directly networking your way into your target companies.